Twelve Deadly Cyns...and Then Some: Production and content

-The singer selected the songs that would make the album, among the new tracks are "I'm Gonna Be Strong", which she previously recorded with the band Blue Angel, in 1984 and a new version of "Girls Just Wanna Have Fun" produced by the DJ Junior Vasquez.
-The song uses the original lyrics of the 1983 song and includes a short section based on the 1974 hit song "Come and Get Your Love" by Redbone.
+The album's lead single was "Hey Now (Girls Just Wanna Have Fun)", which combines the original lyrics of "Girls Just Wanna Have Fun" with a new chorus based on the 1974 hit "Come and Get Your Love" by Redbone.
 A music video featuring drag queens was shot to accompany this single and it aired heavily on television.
-It was also featured in the film To Wong Foo, Thanks for Everything!
+The song was also featured in the film To Wong Foo, Thanks for Everything!
 Julie Newmar.

-Also included and released as a single is a song titled "Come on Home" which Cyndi co-wrote with Jan Pulsford, who would work with Cyndi on much of her next album, 1996's Sisters of Avalon.
-According to the singer, the fact of including new songs on the record is because she believes that "music is a living thing" and for that reason she didn't want to make an album with old songs only, since a new audience was consuming her music at that moment.
+The album's second single, "Come on Home", was written by Lauper and Jan Pulsford, who would work with Lauper on much of her next album, Sisters of Avalon.
+The final new recording on the album was "I'm Gonna Be Strong", which Lauper had previously recorded with the band Blue Angel in 1984.
+Lauper said that the album included new songs because she believes that "music is a living thing", so she didn't want to make an album with only old songs, since a new audience was consuming her music at that moment.

-A notable omission of the compilation is the song "The Goonies 'R' Good Enough", soundtrack of The Goonies film, and one of the singer's biggest hits, being top 10 on the Billboard Hot 100, the song was avoided by Lauper due to the fights that marked the production of the song.
-Lauper stated in an interview with Matthew Rettenmund, she despised the song.
+"The Goonies 'R' Good Enough", from the soundtrack of The Goonies, was notably absent from the album despite having made the top 10 on the Billboard Hot 100.
+Lauper omitted the song due to the fights that had marked its production; Lauper further said in an interview with Matthew Rettenmund that she despised the song.
+Similarly, "Hole in My Heart (All the Way to China)", which appeared in the 1988 film Vibes, in which Lauper starred, was included only on the Japanese edition of the album.

-Another track that was released as a single with a promotional music video and was not included is "Hole in My Heart (All the Way to China)", soundtrack to the 1988 film Vibes, starring the Lauper herself, the track was included only in the Japanese edition of the disc due to problems with the division of royalties.
-A video album was released in VHS, LaserDisc and later DVD and include an unpublished interview with Lauper and all the music videos from the international version of the disc.
+The US and Canadian editions of the album omitted several tracks included elsewhere as Lauper was contractually prohibited from including more than 14 tracks on an album in the US, due to the division of songwriting royalties.

+A video album was released on VHS, LaserDisc and later DVD.
+In addition to all of Lauper's music videos to date, it included interview footage shot in and around Coney Island.
 The video peaked at #12 on Billboard Top Music Videos.